Requestan Appointment Forms Find Us Reviews Call Map Shop

 person walking outside and smiling

-Does dental implant surgery hurt?
+Does dental implants surgery hurt?

 Many patients wonder whether dental implant surgery is painful or not.
 The thought of going into any surgery can be daunting, especially if you’ve never done anything like it before.
 However, you’ll be happy to know that before the procedure begins, we’ll administer a local anesthetic to make sure that you can’t feel any pain while you’re in the treatment chair.